KrIsKa7a/SoftUni-CSharp-NanoFramework-RGB-LED-Control/README.md

 # SoftUni-CSharp-NanoFramework-RGB-LED-Control
-This is a repository for our simple demo code that we showed during the C# Conference.
+This is a repository for our simple Demo code that we showed during the C# Conference.